ggendro/ggendro.github.io/README.md

 This project is set up to run in Docker, which makes it easy to get started without installing Ruby or Jekyll directly on your machine.

-1. Make sure you have [Docker](https://www.docker.com/get-started) and Docker Compose installed
+1. Make sure you have [Docker](https://www.docker.com/get-started) and Docker Compose installed (and running)
 2. Clone this repository
 3. Navigate to the project directory
 4. Run the following command: